Is Public a Safe Brokerage Firm?

 Is Public App Safe?

-Another way to see if a broker is trustworthy is by looking at the types of relationships it has with other businesses.
+Another way to judge whether a broker is trustworthy is by looking at the kinds of relationships it has with other companies.

-A broker’s clearing house is an example.
-Clearing houses are separate companies but work in tandem with brokers: one cannot survive without the other (unless it is a self-clearing broker).
+A broker’s clearing firm is a good example.
+Clearing firms are separate businesses, but they work closely with brokers; one cannot function without the other unless the broker is self-clearing.
 Public.com’s clearing firm is Apex Clearing.

-Apex is one of the largest clearing firms in the U.S., and it only works with brokers that follow industry-standard practices.
-If Public were a scam, Apex Clearing would not maintain a relationship with the broker.
+Apex is one of the biggest clearing firms in the United States, and it works with brokers that follow standard industry practices.
+If Public were a scam, Apex Clearing would not keep doing business with the company.

 Is Public.com Insured?

-Public.com offers SIPC coverage to all its customers.
-That means all securities held within the account are protected up to $500,000.
-Of that $500,000 in coverage, half can be applied to cash balances sitting in the account.
-Public’s Clearing firm also has additional insurance built-in for an added layer of protection.
+Public.com offers SIPC coverage on eligible brokerage assets.
+That means assets in a brokerage account are protected up to $500,000.
+Of that $500,000 in coverage, $250,000 can be applied to cash balances sitting in the account.
+Public’s clearing firm also has additional insurance built in for another layer of protection.

 The broker would not be able to offer that coverage if it didn’t live up to the regulatory mandates of FINRA and SEC.